 \subsection{Semi-Riemannian spacetimes admit conformal proper cone structures}

 Given a spacetime structure on a manifold there are several ways to distinguish between future and past, and study causality.
-We pick a natural way to do so and show that it defines to proper cone structures.
+We pick a natural way to do so which for $\nu =1$ agrees with the usual Lorentzian one and show that it leads to proper cone structures.